xprize-msu/inatVisionTraining/README.md

-MULTIGPU              | Boolean; use more than one GPU BATCH_SIZE            | Size of batch per GPU NUM_EPOCHS            | Number of training epochs INITIAL_LEARNING_RATE | Initial learning rate LR_DECAY_FACTOR       | Learning rate decay factor EPOCHS_PER_LR_DECAY   | Number of epochs over which to decay by
+MULTIGPU              | Boolean; use more than one GPU BATCH_SIZE            | Size of batch per GPU NUM_EPOCHS            | Number of training epochs DO_LABEL_SMOOTH   | Enable label smoothing in the categorical cross entropy loss function LABEL_SMOOTH_MODE | Distribution; the only currently supported mode is "flat" LABEL_SMOOTH_PCT  | Percentage by which to smooth the labels INITIAL_LEARNING_RATE | Initial learning rate LR_DECAY_FACTOR       | Learning rate decay factor EPOCHS_PER_LR_DECAY   | Number of epochs over which to decay by